localdevices/ORC-OS/README.md

 > [!CAUTION]
 > The OpenRiverCam OS is currently in development.
 As long as this is the case, please do not expect a fully
 > working version here.
 Only when a formal release is present can you start relying on the OpenRiverCam OS
 > for your operational work.
-Until then, please use the pyorc command-line interface ((https://openrivercam.org,
+Until then, please use:
-> for ad-hoc processing) or the NodeORC daemon (https://github.com/localdevices/nodeorc.git, for automated processing).
+> * Ad-hoc processing: pyORC command-line interface, see https://openrivercam.org
+> * Automated on-site processing: NodeORC daemon, see https://github.com/localdevices/nodeorc.git

 * [What is OpenRiverCam OS](#what-is-openrivercam-os)
 * [Installation](#installation)